United Airlines Passenger David Dao Asks Judge To Preserve All Evidence Of Him Being Dragged Off Plane

 — FOX Business (@FoxBusiness) April 13, 2017

-He had earlier apologized, saying that he regretted that the airline had to “re-accommodate these customers.”
+He had previously apologized, saying that he regretted that the airline had to “re-accommodate these customers.”
 But he sparked further public outrage, with many calling for his resignation after it emerged that he sent a private email to employees defending the action of the officers.
 He blamed the passenger for the incident, saying he had been “disruptive and belligerent.”
 He also praised staff for “going above the beyond.”

 Munoz argued that the officers had to remove the passenger from the flight because he refused to comply with instructions.